Coalition Coupon: Text of the letter

 Some coalition candidates included the wording of the letter in their election addresses.

 Recipients

 Following confidential negotiations between Lloyd George's coalition Chief Whip, Freddie Guest, and George Younger, chairman of the Conservative Party, over the summer of 1918, it was agreed that 150 Liberals were to be offered the support of the prime minister and the leader of the Conservative Party at the next general election.

 According to the figures recorded in Trevor Wilson's book The Downfall of the Liberal Party, 159 Liberal candidates received the coupon.
 A few of these were Independent Liberals, supporters of Asquith.
 Of those Liberals receiving the coupon 136 were elected, whereas only 29 who did not receive the coupon were returned to Parliament.

-In addition to the Liberal and Conservative candidates who received the coupon, some letters were also sent to Labour supporters of the Coalition (although most were repudiated by the official Labour Party) and some to members of the patriotic, working class party the National Democratic Party.
+In addition to the Liberal and Conservative candidates who received the coupon, some letters were also sent to Labour supporters of the Coalition (although most were repudiated by the official Labour Party) and some to members of the National Democratic Party.